gautam19499/6T-SRAM_cell_design/README.md

 To change the stored information, i.e., to force V1 to 0 V, and V2 to Vdd, the node voltage V1, must be reduced below  the threshold voltage of M2 so that M2 turns off first.
 Now to modify the stored data and considering the design constraint we can say that M3 should be stronger than M5.
-After solving the Id equation for M3 and M5 we get:
+After solving the Id equation for M3 and M5 we get (Eq-2):
 ![Eq-2](https://github.com/gautam19499/6-T-SRAM-cell-design/blob/main/Eq-2.jpeg)

 Note: When circuit starts operating, and V1 node reaches to Vtn voltage then M3 will be in linear and M5 will be in saturation region.